simonwardjones/simonwardjones.co.uk/content/posts/bayesian_inference.md

 mathjax: true
 menu:
   main:
+    # weight: 1 # bring to top with high weight
     parent: Posts
 summary: Explaining the basics of bayesian inference with the example of flipping a coin 💰
 ---